 Another way to reduce the living costs of your home is by the furnishing and finishings you choose.
 Finding a balance between good-quality and low maintenance costs is key as some materials may look nice, but are fragile or wear easily.
-Container homes can be built across the entire spectrum of luxuriousness.
+These homes can be built across the entire spectrum of luxuriousness.

 Remember that you start off with a roof, floor, and walls, and you are completely in control of what you add and spend after that.
 Your furnishings and finishings will have an influence on the maintenance cost of your home so be wise in your choices.
-Almost every item you choose for your shipping container home will have multiple options at various price points.
+Almost every item you choose will have multiple options at various price points.
 So ask yourself how you want it to look and perform, how long you want it to last, and what type of maintenance it will require.

 A well-maintained intermodal home can retain its resale value much like a traditional home.
 These homes are fairly easy to resell since they can be loaded onto a truck and shipped almost anywhere.
 So they are a good investment and a safe one too as they are very acceptable to insurers due to their structural integrity, security systems, and anti-leak roof structure.

 We hope that this article has shown how affordable these homes can be and how they are a great budget-friendly living option!